-Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once a year in the fall or winter Hepatitis B vaccine if you are at high or intermediate risk getting Hepatitis B Other vaccines if you are at risk and they meet Medicare I B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once a year in the fall or winter Hepatitis B vaccine if you are at high or intermediate risk or getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Pa B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospit with a doctor's order.
-The day before you are discharged is your linpatient day.
-There is no limit to the number of covered days as long as an inpatient of care is medically necessary.
-Except in an emergency or an urgent situation, your provider must of prior authorization from our plan for certain routine or planned hosp admissions and all transplant-related care.
-If you are admitted in an emergency or urgent situation, you or someone else should call to tell us about your emergency care, usually within 48 hours.
-The number to call is on your Geising Gold membership card.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessar) Regular nursing services Costs of special care units (such as intensive care or coror care units) ast Medicare-covered inpatient hospital level stay.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.
+There is no limit to the number of covered days as long as an inpatient let of care is medically necessary.
+Except in an emergency or an urgent situation, your provider must obtain prior authorization from our plan for certain routine or planned hospital admissions and all transplant-related care. st Medicare-covered inpatient hospital stay.
 Copayment is charged starting on the day you are admitted.
-You do not pay a copayment for the day you are discharged.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the highest cost-sharing you
+You do not pay a copayment for the day you are If you are admitted in an emergency or urgent situation, you or someone else should call to tell us about your emergency care, usually within 48 hours.
+The number to call is on your Geisinger Gold membership card.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronat care units) Drugs and medications Lab tests X-rays and other radiology services discharged.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition y) is stabilized, your cost is the highest cost-sharing you

 Services that are covered for you What you must pay when you get these services Inpatient hospital care (cont.)
-Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplant are covered: corneal, kidney, kidney-pancreatic, heart, live lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approve transplant center that will decide whether you are a candida for a transplant.
-Transplant providers may be local or outsi of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to locally as long as the local transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this dis location, we will arrange or pay for appropriate lodging an transportation costs for you and a companion.
-We will reimburse appropriate travel expenses based upon limits set by the GSA/IRS federal per diem rates and travel expense reimbursem rules. r, ed ate de e go to ic tant d Travel, lodging and meals do not count toward the maximum out-of- pocket cost limits.
-For information on submitting receipts and the plan's specific guidelines for travel, lodging and meal reimbursement, please contact Member Services (phone numbers are printed on the back cover this booklet).
-Your provider must obtain prior authorization from our plan for transplant care.
+Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose to g locally as long as the local transplant providers are willing accept the Original Medicare rate.
+If Geisinger Gold Classi Complete Rx (HMO) provides transplants in your communit and you choose to obtain transplants at this distant location we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+We will reimburse appropriate travel expenses based upon limits set by th GSA/IRS federal per diem rates and travel expense reimburseme rules. $\frac{1}{2}$ Travel, lodging and meals do not count toward the maximum out-of- pocket cost limits.
+For information on submitting receipts and the plan's specific guidelines for travel, lodging and meal reimbursement, please contact Member Services (phone numbers are printed on the back cover this booklet). of Your provider must obtain prior authorization from our plan for transplant care.
 Blood - including storage and administration.
-Coverage of
+Coverage of all